 I think skilled, ethical real-world pro dominants do an awesome and valuable job.
 The good ones invest considerable time, energy, and money into their craft, their spaces, their equipment and into making sure their clients get what they paid for, both physically and emotionally.
 I think it’s a difficult job, and they deserve every penny of the money they make.

-A thing I hate, though, and that harms me as a lifestyle dominant, is when the lines between ‘pro and not’ become so blurry that ‘truth for pros’ is touted and heard as ‘truth for dominants’, when it is declared loudly and often as ‘the way that F/m works’.
+A thing I hate, though, and that harms me as a lifestyle dominant, is when the lines between ‘for-money domination and not’ become so blurry that ‘truth for pros’ is touted and heard as ‘truth for dominants’, when it is declared loudly and often as ‘the way that F/m works’.

 This is not new, at all.
 Pretty sure the idea that ‘dommes don’t fuck their subs’ has a long history of ‘pros don’t fuck their clients’ behind it.

 But man, when I see proclamations about ‘what domination is’ from pros shouted from the rooftops and amplified by nodding heads and clicking buttons, and it’s unclear that they are talking as professionals about their clients, it grinds my gears because it’s often SO wrong from a personal relationship standpoint.

 “I’m a lifestyle domme, here’s the services I offer” (no! that’s not how it works)

 “I’m looking for a devoted slave” (no, you’re looking for a client, not the same thing!)

 “A sub is not a boyfriend or a husband!” (yes, yes they often are)